Education without Brick and Mortar: Stanford Online High School

 Asked to reflect on the strengths not only of Stanford OHS but also online high schools in general, Hoshi emphasizes that there are several features and conditions that set such schools apart.
 “Certainly, being online we have more opportunity to put the right kinds of people together.
 We are still officially part of Stanford, but our teachers are living in different areas—mostly in California but about 10% live outside California.
 Since many of our teachers work remotely, we can bring together the very best teachers–in fact, a majority have PhDs and often from very prestigious universities.
 We can recruit teachers who are very qualified in their field who have an interest in this educational enterprise.
 Not having geographic constraints, we can also recruit the best students and the ones who are most likely to do well in this type of school.”

-However, as Hoshi observes, the schools’ strengths stretch beyond its people.
+However, as Hoshi observes, Stanford OHS’ strengths stretch beyond its people.
 “There is a lot of flexibility given to our students—they can design their own programs to some extent.”
 A key factor is also the school’s approach to course placement: “Our commitment to placing students by ability—their ability to pass a course—is also something that distinguishes our approach.
 In our school, an eighth grade student can take post-AP mathematics courses if they are prepared.”

 Finally, Hoshi has found that there are distinct advantages to bringing together students from around the world.
 “We offer a course called Democracy, Freedom, and Rule of Law.
 We have students all over the world and the United States in this course.
 It is a very global classroom so students must learn how to respect these topics in a global context.
 Our students are also engaged with each other in an ongoing fashion.
 This is very different than an exchange program—they may be classmates for years, which opens up new opportunities for growth.”

-Future Goals for Stanford OHS
+Future Goals for Stanford Online High School

 As Hoshi says, “Ultimately, our school mission is to create a community expert teachers and intellectually passionate and talented students.”
 All signs suggest that this is precisely what Stanford OHS is currently doing, and this success is no doubt what has secured the school’s reputation as a leader in online secondary education.
 Moving forward, administrators and faculty at the school look forward to sharing their best practices with a broader audience.
 “We have over ten years of educational experience in synchronous learning,” explains Hoshi.
 “We are currently trying to articulate what we’ve learned and put this documentation into practice but also present on our research, so we can continue to be recognized as leaders in the field.”